Whether as a gift or taking advantage of a sale, many of us stumble across new home electronics, not understanding how to set them up.

 DIY: How about an Xbox 360 or PS3?

-DM: Both Xbox 360 and Sony Playstation 3 support a variety of outputs, but recommend HDMI whenever possible on your HDTV or receiver.
+DM: Both Xbox 360 and Sony Playstation 3 support a variety of outputs, but recommend HDMI on your HDTV or receive.

 A select number of Intel laptops support WiDi (or wireless display).
 This hardware can send video wirelessly to a box that connects to your HDTV.